vistadataproject/documents/README.md

 ![](/images/logos-tech/square/60h/asf.jpg)

-__Evolving VISTA__
+__VISTA Evolution__

 > __This provides key, new supplementary functionality on top of the current VISTA architecture 'as is'__.
-However, if any of the 176 modules in VISTA is modified, this will automatically incorporate any and all data enhancements into the VISTA Data Model (VDM).
-This is because the VDM will be maintained always in sync with the internal VISTA Data Dictionary (DD) through a triggered, automated conversion of the DD to JSON-LD.
+Because it fully respects and leverages the core data architecture of VISTA, if any data definitions in any the 176 modules in VISTA are modified, these will be automatically incorporated and leveraged in VISTA Data Model (VDM).
+This is because the VDM will be maintained always in-sync with the internal VISTA Data Dictionary.
 See Technical Overview for details on metadata processing.  __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is 'non-invasive' and 'safe')__

 __Unique attributes of the Project:__